By Douglas Yeo (May 11, 2017; revised June 30, 2026)

 • • •

-As an American who celebrates his 62nd year of life and 53rd year of playing the trombone in 2017, I find myself more and more attracted to – Hindemith, again – “the lasting, calm and meaningful.”
-Having grown up and worked in the great population centers of the East and Midwest – childhood in New York City, college in Chicago, more college in New York City, and orchestral careers in Baltimore and Boston – I have returned to the west.
-Having been born in California in the final days of my father’s service in the U.S. Army during the Korean Conflict – a still unresolved war that became emblematic of the conflicts of the second half of the 20th century and beyond – I now live in Arizona, where the natural beauty and sense of space has affected my artistic temperament in significant ways.
-From my front porch where at night it is so dark I can see the Milky Way with my naked eye – in the foothills of the Estrella Mountains (that is their Spanish name; the Native Americans who were here long before them called them Komatk Doag), with silhouettes of saguaro cacti on the horizon in every direction – I very much feel like the 19th century American explorers Lewis and Clark and their Corps of Discovery.
-Like them, I no longer know what to expect around every turn as I did while in my comfort zone in the East.
-Now, my artistic personality is informed by influences overlooked, forgotten, abandoned and tamped down in the mad rush to settle the continent – the voices of the Native peoples.
-Their pottery and basketry informs the artistic ethos of our home.
-I’ve recently been involved in a major research project on Russell “Big Chief” Moore, a member of the Akimel O’odham tribe who in 1912 – the year Arizona became the 48th state in the Union – was born just over the mountains from my home, and went on to be one of America’s great jazz trombonists.
-A bison skull, a reminder of what the clash of old and new societies nearly brought to extinction, overlooks our patio.
-Two racks of shed elk antlers on display in my living room and music studio remind me that contrary to the dominant thought that I found so easy to embrace in the fast-paced East, I am not the biggest and strongest thing around.
-Most of all, though, I am in a place where quiet is easy to find, where I can, within minutes, be where I cannot see another indication of modernity as far as my eyes can see.
+As an American who, at the writing of this revision in 2026, has lived for more than seven decades and played the trombone for more than six of them, I find myself more and more attracted to – Hindemith, again – “the lasting, calm, and meaningful.”
+Having grown up and worked in the great population centers of the East and Midwest – childhood in New York City, college in Chicago, more college in New York City, and orchestral careers in Baltimore and Boston – I returned to the West for several years.
+Having been born in California in the final days of my father’s service in the U.S. Army during the Korean Conflict – a still unresolved war that became emblematic of the conflicts of the second half of the 20th century and beyond – I made the decision to retire from the Boston Symphony Orchestra in 2012 and my wife and I moved to Arizona, where the natural beauty and sense of space affected my artistic temperament in significant ways.
+From my front porch where at night it was so dark I could see the Milky Way with my naked eye – in the foothills of the Estrella Mountains (that is their Spanish name; the Native Americans who were here long before them called them Komatk Doag), with silhouettes of saguaro cacti on the horizon in every direction – I very much felt like the 19th century American explorers Lewis and Clark and their Corps of Discovery.
+Like them, I no longer knew what to expect around every turn as I did while in my comfort zone in the East.

 “Tribute to “Big Chief” Russell Moore,” The Mississippi Rag, Vo.
 XI, No. 3.
 Photo by Kathy Gardner